top of page

 Show them their pictures

 A lot of people learn by seeing what went wrong in their performance or what worked really well in what they did.
 This is a big advantage of shooting digitally.
 Show the photographs or the video to the model and explain why it did not work and how he or she can rectify the same.
 Also show the expressions and poses which are nice so that further shoot can progress on those terms.
-Spending a small amount of time in going through your work together can immensely help improve the over all productivity of the whole team.
+Spending a small amount of time in going through your work together can immensely help improve the overall productivity of the whole team.

 Build a rapport